formancehq/docs/oss/ledger/guides/prerequisites.md

 numary exec dunshire seed.num
 ```

-This will place 1000 coins in all the accounts we will use in these guides.
 You shouldn't need to, but you can always run this script as many times as necessary to ensure that all accounts are topped up with funds.

 ## VSCode extension

-A [Numscript VSCode extension](https://marketplace.visualstudio.com/items?itemName=numary.numscript) is available for syntax highlighting.
+Do you use VSCode?
+Would you like to have Numscript syntax highlighting?
+We have a [Numscript VSCode extension](https://marketplace.visualstudio.com/items?itemName=numary.numscript) to enable Numscript syntax highlighting.

 ## Resetting the Dunshire ledger